Amazon Fire Tablet Not Charging? Here’s How To Fix It

 However, be aware that by doing so you are putting more stress on the connector; you’re pushing something in that already has been pushed in.
 Eventually the port is going to come completely loose and break.

 Don’t try this one on your brand-new charging cable, but if you have a cable that otherwise works but just won’t connect with your Fire, the problem may be that either the cable end or the charging port has gotten stretched in one dimension or the other through repeated use.
-You can apply the pliers very gently to the cable end and thicken it in one dimension or the other by very gently squeezing.
+You can apply the pliers very, very gently to the cable end and thicken it in one dimension or the other by very gently squeezing.
 (I.E., to make the cable end wider, squeeze it gently along the top and bottom, while to make it fatter, squeeze it gently along the sides.)
 By doing this, you may improve the fit and cause the cable to match back up with the port and work again.

 Sewing Needle and/or Compressed Air

 As mentioned above, if the problem is dirt in the port, then you can use a sewing needle or compressed air to carefully blow the debris and dust out of the port and get it nice and clean again.
+Be very careful (particularly with the needle) as you do not want to scratch up the contacts in the port.

 You’ve heard of the tin foil hat brigade, but how about the tin foil charger?
 This should be considered an act of last resort, because in general adding more metal to a charging situation is not the optimum approach, but if worst comes to worst, try wrapping a small strip of aluminum foil around the charging end of the cable before inserting it into the port.
 The conductive aluminum will carry the electrons between the cable and the charging port even if the connection is otherwise poor.
 It might work, or it might not.
 It’s important not to let the Fire overcharge if you take this approach; by using the foil, you are going to be confusing the circuitry of the port and it may not stop charging even when the battery is full.
 So keep an eye on it.